Welcome to Antique Golf Clubs from Scotland

 Antique golf catalogue

-An antique golf club or antique golf set, or item of golfing history, is a memorable (and lasting) gift for a golfer.
+An antique golf club, ball or hickory set, is a memorable (and lasting) gift for a golfer.
 To help, we have grouped what we think make excellent presents for golfers in our Gift Ideas section.
-In addition to finding a perfect golfing gift, a purchase of one of our antique golf items may be the start of an interesting hobby or a collecting passion or a chance to play golf with hickory clubs.
+In addition to finding a perfect golfing gift, a purchase of an antique golf item may be the start of a hobby, a collecting passion or a chance to play golf with hickory clubs.

 Click the title above for the whole catalogue or browse one of our most popular sections.